Graduate, Te Kawa Mataaho – Public Service Commission

 “The academic staff at the School of Language and Culture constantly encouraged me to surpass my own self-imposed limitations, and think constructively and creatively about various socio-political and economic issues.”

 Her studies have given her the confidence to take on new challenges and opportunities, Chikita says.

 “The staff at AUT assisted me in so many ways.
 The academic staff are experts in their fields and through conversations with them I’ve not only learnt a tremendous amount but also received the push and guidance to pursue my goals.
-For example, today I’m not only a student at AUT, but also work as a teaching assistant.
+For example, I wasn’t only a student at AUT, but also worked as a teaching assistant.
 This goes to show that if you’re determined, you can accomplish great things.”